Table of content

 <span class="sr-only">Phone</span>

-In addition, icon fonts and SVGs are highly recommended for accessibility.
-They allow icons to be resized without losing quality and ensure compatibility across various devices and browsers.
+Icon fonts and SVGs are highly recommended for accessibility.
+They scale without losing quality and work well across devices and browsers.

 <svg